 For many women, these actions may not feel natural or comfortable.
 But they are necessary, and the key is to find a way that brings you out of your comfort zone without making you feel or appear inauthentic.
 Try observing how others do it and experimenting with different approaches in low-risk situations; pairing up with a friend or colleague to practice; or engaging a mentor or coach to help you come up with an approach that suits you.

-“Sponsoring Women: What Men Need to Know” is available in print or digital format at the Attorney at Work bookstore, here.
+Ida Abbott’s bestselling book, “Sponsoring Women: What Men Need to Know,” is available in print or digital format at the Attorney at Work shop, here.

 Illustration © iStockPhoto.com